abhineshchandra1234/RecyclerViewDemo/README.md

 # RecyclerViewDemo

-- sample project to learn about recycler view
+- Project to learn about recycler view
 - recyclerview only create view objects which are visible to the user, it recycles the old view objects to display new items
 - we have adapter class for recyclerview, it binds data with recyclerview components
 - we pass data to adapter which displays it on recyclerview